Service Server & Service Client¶

 - the node advertises a service on topic

-field and responds back with the same value inset_fov
+fov_to_setfield and responds back with the same value inset_fovfield.

 - the node advertises a service on topic